jonodrew/uol-msc-cyber/threat.md

 A threat is an event that might cause a harmful consequence.
 Naturally, in a combatative competition, one party's threat is another's opportunity.
 There are therefore very few universal threats.
 One model for identifying threats is [[STRIDE]]

+Threats may arise from nature or from human action; and they may be accidental or deliberate.
+Their source might be within or without the organisation.

 ## Categorisation
 A threat might prevent access to an asset, or enable [[authorisation|unauthorised]] access to an [[asset]].